armonbc/nccpa/README.md

 # DOWNLOAD
 - [Download CSV](https://github.com/armonbc/nccpa/raw/main/200k%2Bnccpa-submission.zip)

-You can download the file by clicking "**Download CSV**" above.
+You can download the file for FREE by clicking "**Download CSV**" above.
 This is a compressed CSV file & you can decompress it using any zip tool.